FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 ÓCeallaigh referred to the need for more housing adaptation grants and how there are

-people in care centres unable to return home as their house is not suitable.--- 30
+people in care centres unable to return home as their house is not suitable.
+---
+30

 The following amendment was proposed by Cmhlr Ó Ceallaigh and seconded by Cllr